How a release moves through Paperstick

 What you see after you sign in

-Log in — After you sign up, this list fills in with the changelogs you create—each row links to entries and shows the public URL.
+Log in.
+Once you sign up, this list fills in with the changelogs you create.
+Each row shows the public URL and links straight to entries.

 New changelog